Happy ending: Sherlock Holmes

 The Sherlock Holmes novel The Sign of Four included, in addition to the normal detective plot, also an important romantic plot line.
-While investigating the book's mystery, Dr. Watson - Holmes' faithful companion - falls in love with the client, Mary Morstan, and by the ending she consents to marry him.
-A fairly conventional and satisfying happy ending, which worked well for The Sign of Four.
-However, Watson getting into matrimonial bliss with his Mary proved cumbersome for the normal format of the Sherlock Holmes stories in general, which involved Holmes and Watson setting out on a new adventure at a moment's notice.
+While investigating the book's mystery, Holmes' faithful companion Dr. Watson falls in love with the client, Mary Morstan, and by the ending she consents to marry him.
+A fairly conventional and satisfying happy ending worked well for The Sign of Four, but Watson's matrimonial bliss with his Mary proved cumbersome for the normal format of the Sherlock Holmes stories in general, which involved Holmes and Watson setting out on a new adventure at a moment's notice.
 With Watson no longer sharing quarters with Holmes on Baker Street but having his own married home, a new adventure needed to begin with Holmes barging into the Watson family home and taking Watson off to an adventure after apologizing to Mrs. Watson for "borrowing" her husband.
 Rather than having to regularly initiate stories with such scenes, Conan Doyle summarily killed off Watson's wife.
-In The Adventure of the Norwood Builder Watson is seen back in his old Baker Street quarters and the readers are told that his wife had died some time before; the circumstances of her death were never told, nor were readers given a chance to share the widowed Watson's grief in the direct aftermath.
+In The Adventure of the Norwood Builder, Watson is seen back in his old Baker Street quarters and the readers are told that his wife had died some time before; the circumstances of her death were never told, nor were readers given a chance to share the widowed Watson's grief in the direct aftermath.
 Readers accepted Mary's death without serious demur, though in Sign of Four she had been a sympathetic and likeable character.
-In Sherlock Holmes stories, a happy ending usually consisted of Holmes solving the mystery with Watson's help and the criminal turned over to the police (or, in some cases, Holmes magnanimously lets him go), and readers were satisfied with that.
-However, when Conan Doyle attempted to kill off Homes himself, at the tragic ending of The Final Problem, readers refused to accept this ending, made strong and vociferous protests, and eventually forced the author to bring Holmes back to life.
+In Sherlock Holmes stories, a happy ending usually consisted of Holmes solving the mystery with Watson's help and the criminal turned over to the police (or, in some cases, released magnanimously by Holmes), and readers were satisfied with that.
+However, when Conan Doyle attempted to kill off Holmes himself, at the tragic ending of The Final Problem, readers refused to accept this ending, made strong and vociferous protests, and eventually forced the author to bring Holmes back to life.